 - Regular Verbs in Spanish: Conjugation, List and Sentences

 Solve it online!

 Follow the instructions in the interactive quiz and solve the exercises in this worksheet.
 Press the “Check” button when you finish filling in the blanks.

 Extra in-class activity:

 The teacher prepares a list of 5 sentences using color sheets for two groups of students.
-Each sentence should be written on different colors and both groups should have similiar sentences with easy to more intermediate grammar on them.
+Each sentence should be written on different colors, and both groups should have similar sentences with easy to more intermediate grammar on them.
 Students must work together to unscramble the sentences and set them in the right order.
 After that, each group presents for the rest of class, reading every sentence out loud.
 The group that orders that follows the rules for basic sentence structure in Spanish the best, wins.
 Finally, the teacher provides some feedback on the rules and pronunciation mistakes.